Tuesday, March 9

 9:01 a.m. – The manager of the Sunoco gas station at 2574 South County Trail told police someone fraudulently bought gas from the station on Feb.
 22. The manager said a man arrived at the gas station and paid $60.60 worth of gas with a Mastercard that turned out to be fraudulent.
 The manager gave the officer the last four digits of the credit card number, and told him she thought the transaction did not go through.
 She also provided the license plate number of the suspect’s car, which the officer traced back to a business in West Warwick.

-11:27 a.m. – Police arrested David Lauble, 35, of Warwick for possessing methamphetamine after a Melrose Street resident told police Lauble was in his apartment high on meth, and the resident was scared.
-The police found Lauble sitting on a toilet with a syringe stuck into his left arm.
-The detective asked Lauble to remove the syringe and, when asked if he had meth on him, nodded affirmatively.
-After collecting 6.72 grams of crystal meth, police arrested Lauble without incident and processed him at the station, including giving Lauble drug abuse help information, then took him to Kent County Superior Court.
+11:27 a.m. – Police arrested a Warwick man, 35, for possessing methamphetamine after a Melrose Street resident told police the man was in his apartment high on meth, and the resident was scared.
+After collecting 6.72 grams of crystal meth, police arrested the man without incident and processed him at the station, including giving the man drug abuse help information, then took him to Kent County Superior Court.

 12:23 p.m. – An East Greenwich man told police he mailed his federal quarterly tax payment from the outdoor mailbox at the Post Road post office in January and in March the man’s personal check was cashed in New York.
 The check had been altered, but the amount – $60,000 – was unchanged.
 The man had mailed his second-quarter tax payment from the same location and same date, but that check wasn’t cashed and has since been cancelled.
 The man said he plans to press charges, and police advised him to contact the East Greenwich postmaster.